Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G

 \subsection{Jackknives}

-Once we have a timeseries of polarization rotation angles, we perform a suite of jackknife tests to search for systematic effects in the data.
+Once we have a time series of polarization rotation angles, we perform a suite of jackknife tests to search for systematic effects in the data.
 These tests can be broken up into three categories: \textit{temporal jackknives}, for binary quantities that vary in time (such as whether the moon is above or below the horizon); \textit{continuous jackknives}, for continuous quantities that vary in time (such as observation azimuth); and \textit{null jackknives}, for data combinations where we expect the signal to be nulled (such as left-right difference maps).

-All of the jackknife tests depend in some way on simulated timeseries of polarization rotation angles.
-For each observation $i$ in the fake timeseries, we simulate an angle $\rho_{\textrm{sim},i}$ by randomly selecting an observation $j$ from the same subfield as observation $i$ and computing
+All of the jackknife tests depend in some way on simulated time series of polarization rotation angles.
+For each observation $i$ in the fake time series, we simulate an angle $\rho_{\textrm{sim},i}$ by randomly selecting an observation $j$ from the same subfield as observation $i$ and computing

-Each quantity on the right-hand side of the equation comes from the actual data; in this way we are able to create simulated timeseries with noise properties consistent with those of the real data.
+Each quantity on the right-hand side of the equation comes from the actual data; in this way we are able to create simulated time series with noise properties consistent with those of the real data.

-\subsubsection{Temporal Jackknives}
+\subsubsection{Temporal jackknives}

 We use the temporal jackknife to test for systematics induced by quantities that take on one of two distinct values in each observation.
-Specifically, we split our timeseries in three ways: \begin{itemize} \item Sun up/down, to test for sun contamination in the data through telescope sidelobes. \item Moon up/down, to test for false signals from the periodic rise and fall of the moon. \item An elevation-based test that compares data from two different subfields, for all possible subfield pairs, in order to probe atmospheric effects. \end{itemize}
+Specifically, we split our time series in three ways: \begin{itemize} \item[(i)] Sun up/down, to test for sun contamination in the data through telescope sidelobes. \item[(ii)] Moon up/down, to test for false signals from the periodic rise and fall of the moon. \item[(iii)] An elevation-based test that compares data from two different subfields, for all possible subfield pairs, in order to probe atmospheric effects. \end{itemize}